galaxyproject/training-material/topics/metagenomics/tutorials/shotgun-metagenomics-data-tutorial/tutorial.md

 In metagenomics, information about micro-organisms in an environment can be extracted with two main techniques:

 - [Amplicon sequencing](https://training.galaxyproject.org/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.html), which sequences only the rRNA or ribosomal DNA of organisms
-- Shotgun sequencing, which sequences full genomes of the micro-organisms in the environment
+- __Shotgun sequencing__, which sequences full genomes of the micro-organisms in the environment

 In this tutorial, we will introduce the second type of analysis, shotgun data, with its general principles.
 For a more in-depth look at these analyses, we recommend our detailed tutorials on each analysis, Amplicon and Shotgun.